 How does glutamine fit in?

 Where does glutamine fit into the equation?
 The simple amino acid glutamine, feeds the gut mucosa and helps to heal a damaged gut.
-Almost any food containing protein will contain some glutamine, but amounts vary.
+Almost any food containing Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… will contain some glutamine, but amounts vary.
 Animal foods are good sources due to their protein contents.
 Getting enough protein in your diet can ensure you are getting enough, but if your need is higher you may need to supplement.
 If the body’s need for glutamine is greater than its ability to produce it, your body may break down protein stores, such as muscle, to release more of this amino acid.

 A randomised placebo-controlled trial carried out by Prof QI Qi Zhou and colleagues from Tulane University School of Medicine, concluded that the group that had been given 5g glutamine against the placebo group showed ‘intestinal hyperpermeability’ was normalised in the glutamine but not the control group 5.

 So, if you think your gut is in need of repair, you will need to improve your gut integrity.
 The easiest and fastest way to do this is by taking two teaspoons of L-glutamine powder, one teaspoon at night, in water, just before you go to bed, and one teaspoon on rising, waiting an hour before you eat.
 Do this for one week.

 You could also try a combination formula like my Digestpro, which provides probiotics both Lactobacillus acidophilus, bifidobacteria with glutamine and Digestive enzymes break down carbohydrates, fats and proteins into their smallest components, allowing them to be absorbed by the body.
 Examples of digestive enzymes include… for at least a month to give your digestive system a tune-up.